MYM-Tech/cornellius-ui/README.md

 ### Branch naming convention

-You branch should have a name that reflects it's purpose.
+You branch should have a name that reflects its purpose.

 It should always start by the type of work you'll do (`feat`, `chore`, `build`, `fix`, `docs`, `refacto`), followed by a slash (`/`) and a very quick summary of the subject in [kebab case][1].